i90007/picoGPT/README.md

-# nanoGPT
+# picoGPT

 ![nanoGPT](assets/nanogpt.jpg)

-I made this fork to make some improvements and add some new features to GPT-2
+I made this fork to make some improvements and add some new features to Karpathy's project

 ## install